theKashey/react-imported-component/README.md

 ### Client side API
 - `rehydrateMarks():Promise`, loads _marked_ async chunks.
 - `whenComponentsReady():Promise`, will be resolved, when all marks are loaded.
-- `dryRender(renderFunction):Promise`, perform sandboxed render, and resolves "whenComponentsReady".
+- (deprecated)`dryRender(renderFunction):Promise`, perform sandboxed render, and resolves "whenComponentsReady".

+### Timeout to display "spinners"
 There is no build in timeouts to display Error or Loading states.
 You could control everything by yourself
-- use react-delay, p-delay, p-timeout, or `suspence` :P.
+- use react-delay, p-delay, p-timeout, or `Suspense` :P.

+# Setup
+1. Add `babel` plugin
+2. Replace `React.lazy` with our `lazy`.
+3. Replace `React.Suspense` with our `LazyBoundary`.
+4. Add `rehydrateMarks` to the client code
+5. Add `printDrainHydrateMarks` to the server code code.
+6. Done.
+Just read the rest of readme for details.

+We have examples for webpack, parcel, and react-snap.
+Just follow them.

 ## Using dynamic import